CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 pip install --upgrade azureml-sdk[notebooks,automl] azureml-dataprep
 ```

-The Data Science VM is usually up-to-date, but since the Azure Machine Learning SDK is moving forward quickly, let's make sure we run the latest version.
+The `Data Science VM` is usually up-to-date, but since the `Azure Machine Learning Python SDK` is moving forward more quickly, let's make sure we run the latest version.

 Next, we'll start up our Jupyter Notebooks on the VM, we'll find the icon straight on the desktop: